fchirigati/fchirigati.github.io/_pages/about.md

 Some of the projects on which I'm currently working are:

+* **Streamlining Model Design, Comparison, and Curation**: Developing automated model discovery systems that enable users with subject matter expertise but no data science background to create empirical models of real, complex processes.
 * **Urban Data Management and Analytics**: Understanding the urban environment by efficiently analyzing the numerous interactions among large spatio-temporal urban data (e.g.: <a href="https://github.com/ViDA-NYU/data-polygamy" target="_blank">Data Polygamy</a>).
 * **<a href="http://www.reproduciblescience.org/" target="_blank">Reproducibility in Science</a>**: Infrastructure to facilitate the creation, reuse, and sharing of reproducible computational experiments (e.g.: <a href="https://www.reprozip.org/" target="_blank">ReproZip</a>, <a href="https://github.com/gems-uff/noworkflow" target="_blank">noWorkflow</a>).